Violation of local equilibrium thermodynamics in one-dimensional Hamiltonian-Potts model: Previous work

 \subsection{Overview of global thermodynamics}

-The local equilibrium approximation assumes that each part of a system is locally in equilibrium and that the behavior of a non-equilibrium system can be described by integrating the properties of these local equilibrated parts \ifREF \cite{Landau1987Fluid,deGroot1984,McLennan1960,Sasa2014} \fi .
+The local equilibrium approximation assumes that each part of a system is locally in equilibrium and that the behavior of a nonequilibrium system can be described by integrating the properties of these local equilibrated parts \ifREF \cite{Landau1987Fluid,deGroot1984,McLennan1960,Sasa2014} \fi .
 However, this approximation is known to break down in the presence of strong heat currents and steep temperature gradients.
-In particular, when the entire system is strongly influenced by non-equilibrium effects, such as during phase transitions or in the presence of metastable states, the local equilibrium assumption fails to provide an adequate description.
+In particular, when the entire system is strongly influenced by nonequilibrium effects, such as during phase transitions or in the presence of metastable states, the local equilibrium assumption fails to provide an adequate description.

-In contrast, global thermodynamics aims to characterize non-equilibrium steady states more accurately by treating the entire system as a single thermodynamic entity, rather than decomposing it into locally equilibrated subsystems \cite{Nakagawa-Sasa2017,Nakagawa-Sasa2019,Nakagawa-Sasa2022}.
+In contrast, global thermodynamics aims to characterize nonequilibrium steady states more accurately by treating the entire system as a single thermodynamic entity, rather than decomposing it into locally equilibrated subsystems \cite{Nakagawa-Sasa2017,Nakagawa-Sasa2019,Nakagawa-Sasa2022}.
 A central concept in this framework is the introduction of a global temperature.
-The global temperature reflects the energy distribution of the entire system and is constructed so as to satisfy fundamental thermodynamic relations even under non-equilibrium conditions.
+The global temperature reflects the energy distribution of the entire system and is constructed to satisfy fundamental thermodynamic relations even under nonequilibrium conditions.
 Specifically, the global temperature $\tilde{T}$ is defined as the spatial average of the local temperature weighted by the density,

 where $\rho(x)$ is the density and $T(x)$ is the local temperature at position $x$, and $L_x$ is the system size.
 In equilibrium statistical mechanics, temperature is defined through the average kinetic energy.
-Equation~\eqref{eq:Global-temperature} can be regarded as its extension to non-equilibrium steady states, expressed as a density-weighted spatial average of the local kinetic temperature.
+Equation~\eqref{eq:Global-temperature} can be regarded as its extension to nonequilibrium steady states, expressed as a density-weighted spatial average of the local kinetic temperature.